watzcraft/HauntingHouse/sphinx/source/part5.rst

 ======

 This section is dedicated to tools & applications you can or should install on your Pi.
-As many of them have no direct relationship to the home automation topic but nonetheless are so complex and powerful themselve that squeezing a description into the other chapters would be obfuscating the whole book, we simply pulled them out into this chapter
+As many of them have no direct relationship to the home automation topic but nonetheless are so complex and powerful themselves that squeezing a description into the other chapters would be obfuscating the whole book, I simply pulled them out into this chapter.

 Radicale
 --------